Final Walkthrough Checklist: What to Look for Before Closing on Your Home

 When Does the Final Walk-through Take Place?

-Ideally, the final walk-through should be as close as possible to the closing.
-The sellers’ possessions should be completely moved out, which gives you a better look at the home while it is empty, especially for any problems that might have been covered by furniture or appliances.
-You’ll want to target for no more than two to three days before closing if you can’t do your walk-through on the day itself.
+Ideally, the final walk-through should be as close as possible to the closing day.
+The sellers’ possessions should be completely moved out, which gives you a better opportunity to look at the home while it is empty, especially for any problems that might have been covered by furniture or appliances.
+You’ll want to aim for no more than two to three days before closing if you can’t do your walk-through on the day itself.

-The last thing you want to do is take ownership of your new home and find out that since you were last in the house as a prospective buyer, which might have been weeks ago, there is a problem that has arisen.
+The last thing you want to do is take ownership of your new home and find out that since you were last in the house as a prospective buyer, which might have been weeks ago, there is a problem that has arisen since.

 During the Final Walk-through, Who Should be Present?